jdittrich/userNeedResearchBook/text/allURBook.md

  the underlying data.
-They all were about inspiration – but they had another commonality: All inspiration techniques used other, existing designs, often ones that were created by the same person or even for the same project (I would have been possible that people take a walk or have frequent brainstormings or take drugs to get new ideas etc.).
+They all were about inspiration – but they had another commonality: All inspiration techniques used other, existing designs, often ones that were created by the same person or even for the same project (It would have been possible that people take a walk or have frequent brainstormings or take drugs to get new ideas etc.).
 So I renamed it and created the principle: »I use existing designs for inspiration«

 </div>

 ### (re) move data to other groups

-In this process it might be necessary to remove pieces of data from groups, either in a temporary »misc« group or to another, more suitable group.
+When improving your structure it might be necessary to remove pieces of data from groups, either moving to to a temporary »misc« group or to another, more suitable group.

-While we want to make use of (all) the data we have, it is most important to create sound and helpful principles based on the data – instead of putting just about everything under a label.
+While we want to make use of the data we have, it is most important to create sound and helpful principles based on the data – instead of just  putting everything under a label.

-If you can make a principle to be stated more clearly so that it does not encompass some data anymore – go for clarity of principle, even if it means that the principle does not encompass all the data currently subsumed in the group.
+It is possible that you can make a principle to be stated more clearly but in result, the  clearer title may no longer encompass all data in the group.
+In this case, go for clarity of principle, even if it means that the principle does not encompass all the data currently subsumed in the group.

 Take out the data that does not fit the improved title and see if it might fit better to another group.
 If not, place it in a »not yet grouped« or »misc«-Group.
-Revise that group when you made changes to your system and see if you can use the data from that »misc« group to enhance other groups with that data.
+Revise that »misc« group when you made changes to your system and see if you can use the data from that group to enhance other groups with that data.

 <div class="example">